rb2nem/nem-docker/README.md

 # Info

-A docker file to help you setup a nem NIS node, remote or local, with our without running the Nem Comunity Client.
+A docker file to help you setup a nem NIS node.

 # How to run